 If only I had gone into the situation with an open mind, more optimistic about what lay ahead.
 Perhaps I would have realized just how warm Russians were despite their deadly cold winters.
-Life and the city wouldn’t have looked so gray if I were willing to move past my disappointment of not signing with a big team, sadly this was not the case.
+Life and the city wouldn’t have looked so gray if I were willing to move past my disappointment of not signing with a big team.

-I was testy from the get go, failing to develop the proper rapport with my new teammates and organization.
+Sadly this was not the case as I was testy from the get go, failing to develop the proper rapport with my new teammates and organization.
 I must have ostracized all the people who could help me because those first few months were most likely the loneliest in my life.
 I stayed to myself, rarely going out.
-Spending my free time skyping my friends and family back at home.
+Spending my free time skyping my friends and family back home.
 Since I didn’t do much on the social side, I was able to save a lot of money.
-The team provided accommodation and transport, there wasn’t much I was spending my checks on.
+The team provided accommodation and transport; there wasn’t much I was spending my checks on.

 Practices and games were pretty straightforward.
 I showed up, did what I had to do and left.
 Sounds simple right?
 Sadly not so much.
 I never went the extra length, never did more than I was supposed to.
 I saw it as a job, clock in and clock out.
 The fun was gone.
 It’s tough to play with joy when you don’t want to be there.
 I am not trying to justify any of what I did back then.
 In fact my conduct was quite unprofessional and immature.
 I acted like a spoiled brat who throws up a tantrum when he doesn’t get what he wants.
 It was unfair to the people paying my salary, I could have done better.
 I should have done better!

 It sorta worked.
 I didn’t exactly become amicable with my teammates and coach over night, but it didn’t feel like there was a huge chasm of communication between us anymore.
 Everything changed from that point on.
-My view of the city, its people, my team and my whole experience.
-Suddenly the gray skies of Russia started to look more blue.
+Suddenly the gray skies of Russia started to look bluer.
 The food had more taste to it and I started to find out there were people actually interested in talking to me.
-Of course this had always been the case, but due to my poisonous attitude when I had first arrived, none of this had presented itself to me.
+Of course this had always been the case, but due to my poisonous attitude when I had first arrived, none of this had presented itself.